Canoo

-Canoo is an American automotive startup based in Torrance, California, that develops and manufactures electric vehicles.
-Canoo's research & development team is based in the Detroit region (Auburn Hills, Livonia) while production operations are in Justin, Texas.
-The company also plans to produce commercial electric vehicles such as vans for fleet, vehicle rental and ride sharing services.
+Canoo Inc. was an American automotive company based in Torrance, California, that developed and manufactured electric vehicles.
+Canoo's research and development team was based in Michigan, in the Detroit region (Auburn Hills, Livonia), and production operations in Justin, Texas.
+The company had plans to produce commercial electric vehicles such as vans for fleet, vehicle rental, and ride-sharing services.
+On January 17, 2025, Canoo filed for Chapter 7 bankruptcy.

 History

+Origins as Evelozcity

 Canoo was founded in 2017 under the name Evelozcity by Stefan Krause and Ulrich Kranz.
 Krause worked for Deutsche Bank as its chief financial officer while Kranz worked for BMW as a senior executive.
-Both men met at rival EV company Faraday Future before leaving together to form their own company in 2017, due to disagreement with Faraday Future's leadership.
+Both men had met at rival EV company Faraday Future before leaving together to form their own company in 2017, due to disagreement with Faraday Future's leadership.
 Krause took on the role of chief executive officer at Evelozcity, and Kranz became chief technology officer.
-The company received its primary funding from Chinese investor Li "David" Pak-Tam/Botan and German entrepreneur David Stern.
+The company received its primary funding from Chinese investor Li Pak-tam and German entrepreneur David Stern.

-In April Evelozcity Canoo hired Karl-Thomas Neumann, the former head of Opel as a senior executive.
+In April 2018, Evelozcity Canoo hired Karl-Thomas Neumann, the former head of Opel, as a senior executive.

+Renamed to Canoo

 In March 2019 Evelozcity was renamed Canoo.

-In July 2019, Karl-Thomas Neumann left Canoo while remaining as an investor in the company.
+In July 2019, Neumann left Canoo, but he remained an investor in the company.